-In mid-April you will receive a letter from us.
-This will tell you which school your child is going to start at and give you the result of the screening.
+In mid-April, you will receive a letter from us.
+This will tell you in which school your child is going to start and give you the result of the screening.

 Remember: You are welcome to attend your child’s language screening, but you cannot help your child with the assignments.

 Any further questions on the language screening of your child?
 Then contact your child’s kindergarten, the district school, or Aarhus Municipality’s Department of Education and Leisure (Pædagogik, Undervisning og Fritid ).